-According to published reports and field records, the Delhi Field was discovered in the mid-1940’s and was extensively developed by various operators including the Sun Oil and Murphy Oil companies through the drilling and completion of approximately 450 wells, most within the first few years after discovery.
-According to DeGolyer & MacNaughton (“D&M”), the independent reservoir engineering firm engaged by the Operator and by us to review the project and estimate reserves, the Delhi Field has produced approximately 192 million barrels of crude oil and substantial amounts of natural gas to date.
+The Delhi Field was discovered in the mid-1940’s and was extensively developed by various operators including the Sun Oil and Murphy Oil companies through the drilling and completion of approximately 450 wells, most within the first few years of discovery.
+According to DeGolyer & MacNaughton (“D&M”), the independent reservoir engineering firm engaged by the Operator and by us to review the project and estimate reserves, the Delhi Field has produced approximately 195 million barrels of crude oil and substantial amounts of natural gas prior to EOR flood.
+It has produced ~18 MMBO gross from CO2 flood since March 2010.
 Much of the natural gas production was processed to remove natural gas liquids and re-injected for pressure maintenance.
 Beginning in the late 1950’s, the field was unitized to conduct a pressure maintenance project through the injection of water into the producing reservoir in down dip injection wells (unitization is the process of combining multiple leases into a single ownership entity in order to simplify operations and equitably distribute royalties when common operations are conducted over multiple leases).
 Drilling operations resulted in primarily 40-acre spacing across the unit’s 13,636 acres.
 A few wells were drilled below the targeted Tuscaloosa and Paluxy formations.
 The water injection pressure maintenance operations did not utilize a more traditional and effective five spot flood pattern water flood that generally results in a more complete reservoir sweep and oil recovery.

 In late September 2003, we purchased essentially all of the working interests and associated net revenue interest in the Delhi Field (from the surface to the top of the Massive Anhydride formation, but excepting the Mengel Unit), for approximately $2.8 million, including the assumption of a plugging and abandonment reclamation bond.
 All but 43 wells in the field that covers portions of Richland, Franklin and Madison Parishes, Louisiana had been plugged and abandoned, and production prior to the purchase averaged approximately 18 BOPD with no natural gas being sold due to a lack of natural gas processing and transportation facilities.
 The best producing well soon quit producing during a periodic work-over when water from a lower reservoir broke through along the casing exterior and into the producing reservoir.